 Ask family and friends to take over for a few hours or hire caregiving help.

-- Dementia Communication Techniques: Calm, Positive Body Language
+- How to Talk to Someone With Dementia: Calm, Positive Body Language

 - Therapeutic Fibbing: Why Experts Recommend Lying to Someone with Dementia